 - Locals Tab

-- Lists all elements that are scope locals of the module element currently being debugged.
+- Lists all elements in the local scope of the module element being debugged.

 - Widgets Tab